51 Worked Examples: Fluid Flows

 The Bernoulli equation becomes

-We are given that m
+We are given that m and m so becomes

-(b) Using the continuity equation then
+(b) Using the continuity equation, then

 (c) The volume flow rate is